 Find out which days Père Lachaise is closed, plus hours when it's open

 The most important of these is La Toussaint, All Saints' Day on November 1.
 Although Toussaint (literally a contraction of "Tous les Saints) began as a Roman Catholic observance to honor the dead, it is a national public holiday throughout France observed by many people as a day of remembrance.
-Schools, banks, and a number of stores and restaurants will be closed.
+Schools, banks, and some stores and restaurants will be closed.

 Should you visit Père Lachaise on Toussaint?
-Because of the crowds bringing pots of chrysanthemums along with candles and perhaps food to put on their family burial plots, it's not the best time to explore the cemetery, see specific tombs up close, or experience the beauty of the graves silhouetted along the hillsides.
-Better to visit a couple of days later, when the flowers will still be there without thousands of other visitors blocking the views.
+Despite the numbers of people who bring pots of chrysanthemums along with candles and perhaps food to put on their family burial plots, Pere Lachaise never seems crowded, so in fact All Saints' Day is an excellent time to explore the cemetery, see specific tombs up close, and experience the beauty of the graves silhouetted along the hillsides.

 Find out more about what to do and expect on Halloween in Paris